Spectral reciprocity for $\mathrm{GL}(n)$ and simultaneous non-vanishing of central $L$-values: Global Preliminaries

 \subsection{Regularization}

-To prove the reciprocity formula in Theorem \ref{reciprocity} we need to express the global $L$-function of $\sigma\otimes\pi$ on $\GL(n)\times\GL(n-1)$ while $\sigma$ is non necessarily cuspidal.
-In this case, the usual zeta integral which is divergent.
+To prove the reciprocity formula in Theorem \ref{reciprocity} we need to express the global $L$-function of $\sigma\otimes\pi$ as a period integral on $\GL(n)\times\GL(n-1)$ while $\sigma$ is not necessarily cuspidal.
+In this case, the usual $\GL(n)\times\GL(n-1)$ zeta integral may not be absolutely convergent.
 This is why we need to regularize the global zeta integral to relate it with the Rankin--Selberg $L$-functions.